❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Do both parties need a prenup lawyer?

 Technically, you can have one party with an attorney and another party without one.
 There’s generally no requirement that if one person has an attorney, you both need one.
-However, some attorneys may refuse to work with a client who’s fiancé isn’t also represented by an attorney because it can present challenges.
+However, some attorneys may refuse to work with a client whose fiancé isn’t also represented by an attorney because it can present challenges.
 For example, there are certain rules around the communication between a lawyer and an unrepresented person (see ABA Model Rule 4.2).
 It can also just generally be a taxing process to work on a contract with someone who isn’t legally trained.
 They may take longer or not be clear on how the process works.

-The long and the short of it is, both parties do not need a lawyer, in most cases.
+The long and the short of it is that both parties do not need a lawyer, in most cases.
 However, there may be a situation where lawyer(s) become mandatory, such as when waiving or altering spousal support in a prenup in California.
 (See Cal.
 Fam.
 Code Section 1612).
 But outside of any of these types of exceptions, one party may usually waive their right to an attorney while the other party is represented.
-Again, many attorneys may refuse to work in this type of situation based on the potential challenges they may face in working opposite of an unrepresented person.
+Again, many attorneys may refuse to work in this type of situation based on the potential challenges they may face in working opposite an unrepresented person.

 Can a couple share a lawyer when getting a prenup?

 Many people wonder if they can share an attorney.
 They’re a couple, after all, they share everything!
 Unfortunately, this is one of those things where sharing isn’t allowed.
-Legally, an attorney can only represent one party to a prenup, so, no, a couple cannot share a lawyer.
+Legally, an attorney can only represent one party to a prenup, so no, a couple cannot share a lawyer.
 Lawyers cannot represent more than one party to a prenuptial agreement.
 This is because lawyers are legally required to provide “zeal in advocacy” for their clients (see ABA Model Rule 1.3).

 Why?
 Well, it’s downright impossible to “zealously advocate” for two parties to the same contract.
 For example, let’s say Spouse A wants to waive alimony and Spouse B wants to keep alimony.
 Who should the attorney advocate for if he or she is representing both?
 The attorney would have to choose one person over the other, and this is simply not ethical.